yudhishtergurjar/YouTube-Auto-Video-Pause-Play-on-tab-switch/README.md

 ﻿# YouTube-Auto-Video-Pause-Play-on-tab-switch
- simply clone this repo then go to chrome and manage extensions go to load unpacked and select that folder
+ simply clone this repo then go to chrome and manage extensions go to load unpacked and select this folder